akka/akka/akka-docs/src/main/paradox/typed/fsm.md

 `Batches` to be passed on; `Queue` will add to the internal queue while `Flush` will mark the end of a burst.

-Classic `FSM`s also have a `D` (data) type parameter.
-Akka Typed doesn't need to be aware of this and it can be stored via defining your behaviors as methods.

 Scala
 :  @@snip [FSMSocSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/FSMDocSpec.scala) { #storing-state }

 Java
 :  @@snip [FSMSocTest.java](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/FSMDocTest.java) { #storing-state }

-Each state becomes a distinct behavior.
-No explicit `goto` is required as Akka Typed already requires you return the next behavior.
+Each state becomes a distinct behavior and after processing a message the next state in the form of a `Behavior` is returned.

 Scala
 :  @@snip [FSMSocSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/FSMDocSpec.scala) { #simple-state }